elninotech/uppload/README.md

 <img alt="" src="https://img.shields.io/david/dev/elninotech/uppload.svg?maxAge=2592000&style=flat">
 </p>

-<p align="center">Uppload is a better JavaScript file uploader inspired by <a href="https://github.com/uploadcare/uploadcare-widget">Uploadcare</a>'s widget, but is highly customizable and features an open API.</p>
+<p align="center">Uppload is a better JavaScript file uploader inspired by <a href="https://github.com/uploadcare/uploadcare-widget">Uploadcare</a>'s widget, but is highly customizable, completely free and open-source, and can be used with any file uploading backend.</p>

 <p align="center"><strong>Uppload is currently in development and is NOT production-ready.</strong></p>

 ## Usage

-Import Uppload to your project:
+Install Uppload in your project directory:

 ```bash
 yarn add uppload